Bartocaster/bootmine-note-app/README.md

 # setup Bootmine-note-app

-When setting up first clone both:
+When setting up first clone both the:
 Back-end: https://github.com/Bartocaster/bootmine-note-app
 Front-end: https://github.com/Bartocaster/Bootmine-note-server

-when both are cloned do npm install for both of them.
+When both are cloned do npm install for both of them.

-create a .env file in bootmine-note-server decide which local databse or the databse server i provided.
+Create a .env file in bootmine-note-server decide which local databse or the databse server i provided.

-for local Database:
+For local Database:
 Instruction for localdatabase are in ./database-server/sqlcommand.

-for server provide Database:
+For server provide Database:
-(read the instructions of the schema.prisma file how to change.) start server up with npm start same goes for the note-app.
+(read the instructions of the schema.prisma file how to change.).

+Star the server up with npm start
+The same goes for the note-app.

 enjoy.